Education

 Selected Supplementary Training

-California Medi-Cal Peer Support Specialist CertificationIn Progress
+Certified Medi-Cal Peer Support Specialist — CCSF (In Progress)

 Abnormal Psychology Specialization — Wesleyan University (Coursera)